OmarAkbarSraban/SQL-Yelp-Dataset-Project/README.md

 ### Analysis Type Chosen

-I conducted an analysis to identify which category of businesses has the highest average reviews and star ratings, considering the operational status of these businesses.
-I filtered for categories with more than 10 businesses for statistical significance.
+For a broader analysis, I conducted an investigation to determine which business categories boasted the highest average review counts and star ratings from customers.
+This analysis also considered the functional status (open or closed) of these businesses.
+To ensure statistical significance, I filtered the results to only include categories with more than 10 businesses.

 ### Data Required